Mission of Radiation Truth

-- We believe that doing nothing about the extra radiation we face from nuclear power plants is immoral; and that we must switch to safe renewables as fast as possible.
+- We believe that doing nothing about the extra radiation we face from nuclear power plants is immoral; for the sake of future generations, we must switch to renewable energy as fast as possible.

 What happened in Japan was the catalyst, but we have been following the off-the-radar effects of supposedly “safe” nuclear power — both normal operation and accidents — for over twenty years.
 As Rachel Maddow pointed out around April 2, 2011, close calls and relatively small accidents happen quite often.
 Isn’t it time to cut our losses and demand an end to this dangerous technology?